 • Fill cupcake liners half full with batter and bake in a 350 degree oven for about 15 minutes.
 Remove and cool in pan 5 minutes then transfer to a wire rack.
 Cool completely before frosting.

-• For the frosting, beat butter 5 minutes until it becomes pale in color.
+• For the vanilla frosting, beat butter 5 minutes until it becomes pale in color.
 Add sugar, melted white chocolate and whole milk.
 Beat an additional 5 minutes until fluffy.
 Fill a disposable pastry bag with frosting (no tip on the end).
 Set aside.

 • Take a LARGE pastry bag and add both types of frosting, making sure the ends of each bag go down to the bottom.
 Using a 6S tip, pipe onto cupcakes.
 The peanut butter frosting is very light, so it’s hard to see the swirl.
 That’s okay, you will taste it!!